platform9/express/README.md

 ```

 ## CSV Import
-Instead of manually configuring the inventory file, you can us the '-f <csvFile>' option to auto-configure it from a CSV definition file.
+Instead of manually configuring the inventory file, you can use the '-f <csvFile>' option to auto-configure it from a CSV definition file.

 Here's a sample CSV definition file:
 ```